LabKey/examples/virtualbox/development/DEV/README.md

 Open an existing project ".../labkey/trunk"

-Open your project settings and add a new JDK, the suggested default (oracle 1.8) will work.

-Open the "Run/Edit Configurations" menu item.
-Select "LabKey Dev".
-Under "VM Options" make sure the class path uses colons ':' rather than semi-colons ';'.

-_BUG fix the classpath so that it does not have semi-colons_

 Open the menu "View Tool Windows/Gradle".
 Enable auto-import for gradle.

 **WARNING: It can take a long time to import the gradle project and index the project files the first time.**